U.S. seeks China trade moves on autos, financials, chips: source

 Chinese officials are also working to finalize rules by May - instead of the end of June - to allow foreign financial groups to take majority stakes in Chinese securities firms, the Financial Times said.

-“I anticipate that for political reason it would be logical for China to respond, because countries do,” Blackstone Group (BX.N) Chief Executive Stephen Schwarzman told Reuters on Monday on the sidelines of the Beijing conference at which Li spoke.
+“I anticipate that for political reasons it would be logical for China to respond, because countries do,” Blackstone Group (BX.N) Chief Executive Stephen Schwarzman told Reuters on Monday on the sidelines of the Beijing conference where Li spoke.

 “That’s why I view this more as a skirmish, and I think the interests of both countries are served by resolving some of these matters.”

-China also called on World Trade Organization members on Monday to unite to oppose Trump’s proposed tariffs targeting alleged intellectual property theft, saying they should “lock this beast back into the cage of WTO rules.”
+China called on World Trade Organization members on Monday to unite to oppose Trump’s proposed tariffs targeting alleged intellectual property theft, saying they should “lock this beast back into the cage of WTO rules.”

 On Friday, China responded to the U.S. tariffs on steel and aluminum by declaring plans to levy additional duties on up to $3 billion of U.S. imports, including fruit, nuts and wine.